-An Order Against Stalking or Sexual Assault is a court order to protect a victim when the perpetrator is not a family or household member and not someone the victim dated or had a sexual relationship with.
-You cannot get an Order Against Stalking or Sexual Assault if you qualify for a Relief from Abuse Order.
+An Order Against Stalking or an Order Against Sexual Assault is a court order to protect a victim when the perpetrator is not a family or household member and not someone the victim dated or had a sexual relationship with.
+You cannot get an Order Against Stalking or an Order Against Sexual Assault if you qualify for a Relief from Abuse Order.

-An Order Against Stalking or Sexual Assault will require the perpetrator (the person who did the acts) to do or not do certain things such as stay away from you and your children.
+An Order Against Stalking or an Order Against Sexual Assault will require the perpetrator (the person who did the acts) to do or not do certain things such as stay away from you and your children.
 The court can order anything it thinks is necessary to ensure safety.

 A person who does not follow the order can be charged with a crime.